ManticoreGamesInc/platform-documentation/src/api/farming_framework/areas.md

 # Areas

-The Areas system is meant to be used to chunk your environment into discrete pieces that can be loaded on demand.
+The **Areas** system is meant to be used to chunk your environment into discrete pieces that can be loaded on demand.
 This provides a much more performant experience for Players and lets creators include much more content in their games.

-As Players move through Areas they can be moved to specific spawn points, be placed into pools of Areas, have templates loaded into client, server or static contexts and more.
+As Players move through Areas they can be moved to specific spawn points, be placed into pools of Areas, have templates loaded into the client, server, static contexts, and more.

 ## Events